Fraud Prevention

 User awareness becomes KEY....check out what the Competition Bureau is doing in their effort to combat fraud.

-Don't be afraid to hang up the phone, delete the email or close your internet connection.
+Don't be afraid to hang up the phone, delete a text, delete an email or close your internet connection.

 Don't purchase a product or service without carefully checking out the product, service and company.